akutzer/semantic-retrieval/TASKS.md

 - :heavy_check_mark: Add CLI for the training script

-### :heavy_check_mark: Get HPC running (assigned: Tommy)
+### :heavy_check_mark: Get HPC running
 Maybe we should have a hpc directory in the repository where all the scripts for the HPC will be stored.

 - :heavy_check_mark: Move repository to the HPC
 - :heavy_check_mark: Create and move all data to a data directory on the HPC (should be in the data/ directory and follow the above defined structure)
-- :bangbang: :heavy_check_mark: Getting a training script on a single GPU running (i dont care what GPU it is, K80 could be enough for testing in the beginning)
+- :heavy_check_mark: Getting a training script on a single GPU running (i dont care what GPU it is, K80 could be enough for testing in the beginning)
 - (maybe: Getting a training script on multiple GPUs running)

-### :bangbang: Train the models
+### :bangbang: Train the models (assigned: Tommy)
 **Roadmap:**
 1. :hourglass_flowing_sand: Validate the pretrained ColBERTv2 weights on MS MARCO v1.1 and v2.1 and compare them with the paper
 2. :hourglass_flowing_sand: Train our ColBERT implementation on MS MARCO (order of priority, not everything has to be done):